-VR provides a unique and an impactful way to share your mission and what your organization has been working on by literally (well, virtually) immersing folks in it.
+VR provides a unique and impactful way to share your mission and what your organization has been working on by literally (well, virtually) immersing folks in it.
 You should create space at events where you can use VR to share your work.

 For instance, if you’re a chamber of commerce and have been working to build the next generation of community business leaders in public schools, you can show members exactly what you’ve been doing.
 VR will bring attendees directly inside the classroom so they can see the kids interact and participate.

 Charity: Water, for example, used the Samsung Gear headsets at a gala event in the MET to tell the story of a young girl in Ethiopia getting clean water for her and her family for the first time ever.
 The video replicates a setting in Ethiopia.
 This way the attendees can look around and feel like they were part of the experience.

 The video was so effective that they raised over $2.4 million dollars, far exceeding the charity’s expectations.
 But sharing your mission through VR isn’t just effective for fundraising.
 Lead members through a VR tour of a new business in your chamber of commerce community.
 Or, use it at recruitment events to demonstrate why people should join your organization.
 You can bring VR to any membership event to show the great work you’re doing.